 Bringing a book to life is always a lengthy, painstaking process, but fortunately, The Santa Switch has been a labor of love for the bi-coastal, collaborative team.
 "The story sets the pace and mood for the illustrations," explains Cheryl.
 "We begin with Laura's ideas and sketches and lots of discussions.
 Then, I create my own sketch from that, to make sure we're 'on the same page'.
 After that, I ink the illustration with black marker to bring out the drawing and erase the pencil lines.
 Depending on the page, I either physically ink it the old-fashioned way or scan it in and ink it in Photoshop.
 Either way, they always end up on the computer, and jazzed up in Photoshop."

-Fortunately, Cheryl is passionate about illustrating children's books .
+Fortunately, Cheryl is passionate about illustrating children's books.
 "I love what I do, and I really enjoy working with Laura," Cheryl says.
 "It's always great to connect with a talented writer, and be on the same journey through the creation of a really well-written tale.
-I was really sad when The Santa Switch's production stage was complete. . .
-Although, I know Jessie and Santa will be setting off on more fun adventures soon!"
-In fact, look for the first sequel A Trip for Mrs. Claus, slated for publication in early summer of 2014.
+I was really sad when The Santa Switch's production stage was complete...and now that A Trip for Mrs. Claus has been published, I miss Jess even more.
+Although, I know she and Santa will be setting off on more fun adventures soon!"